 - Be Loud and Proud.
 Recruiters receive hundreds of resumes and, in order to stand out, you have got to be loud.
 Do so by constantly calling, emailing and stalking them on their social networks.
 Not only will that put you ahead of all the other applicants but, it will show them that you don’t give up easily.

 - Make Cold Calls.
 Do call the recruitment office and ask for a random recruiter who will listen to you whine about how you can’t find a job.
 If that recruiter doesn’t want to listen, ask to be forwarded to all of his/ her co-workers.
 Be sure to leave voicemail messages.

 - Don’t be Monogamous.
 Feel free to work with as many recruiters as possible.
 This will only increase the chances of landing a job.
 If a recruiter gets kicked in the process, remember the end justify the mean.

 - Play a Game (just not theirs).
 The best method to find out your professional worth is to find out how much companies will be willing to offer you.
 It doesn’t matter if you are not interested in the job.
 Use this opportunity for practice and leverage.
 Go as far as you can in the interview process, when you receive an offer, back out.
 Hey, you got what you needed.
 You can even present the offer to your current employer and they will match that offer.

-Caroline Lau is the marketing and content creator for Goldbeck Recruiting, a recruitment firm based in Vancouver, BC.
-You can reach her via @GoldbeckRecruit, Facebook or email at firstname.lastname@example.org
+Henry Goldbeck is the President & CEO at Goldbeck Recruiting, a recruitment firm based in Vancouver, BC.
+You can reach him via @GoldbeckRecruit, Facebook or email at email@example.com

 Back to Candidate blogs